surifirstpin/biplus_documentation/docs/SReports.md

 Report filters will narrow the reports results while allowing you to view the specific range of data.
 The report data is retrieved based on filter applied.

  > **For Instance:**
-Apply report filter **Sum count equals to 1** in Analysis section and The data is retrieved on based on the filters applied.
+Apply report filter **Sum count equals to 1** in Analysis section and the data retrieved is based on filters applied.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/b852b51ab2d28891914aab1c0a1efd355c252a19/images/globalfil_overide_report.png)